hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/README.md

 The LiveSQL module allows the developer to write flexible SQL queries from Java programming code only.

-LiveSQL uses tables, views, and columns &mdash; modeled by the CRUD module &mdash; to assemble and execute `SELECT`, `INSERT`, `UPDATE`, and `DELETE` queries.
+LiveSQL uses tables, views, and columns &mdash;modeled by the CRUD module&mdash; to assemble and execute `SELECT`, `INSERT`, `UPDATE`, and `DELETE` queries.